hmutpw/hmutpw.github.io/index.md

 ### 1. Summary:

 **Puwen Tan** is a highly-motivated bioinformatician with strong interests in developing methods to uncover the cell identity and characterize the cell state transition from multiple perspectives.
 He is proficient in a variety of skills including **single-cell RNA-seq analysis**, **data visualization**, and **R package development**.
-For the past 5 years, he mainly focused on exploring the cellular heterogeneity of hematopoietic stem cells (2017 *Nat Commun*, 2018 *Autophagy*, 2021 *Cell Stem Cell*, and 2022 *Sci Adv*) using bioinformatics methods.
+For the past 5 years, he mainly focused on exploring the cellular heterogeneity of hematopoietic stem cells (2017 *Nat Commun*, 2018 *Autophagy*, 2021 *Cell Stem Cell*, and 2022 *Sci Adv*) using bioinformatic methods.
 Most recently, he is looking for a postdoctoral position in computational biology which focuses on developing single-cell multi-omics analysis methods.

 ### 2. Education: